hyprwm/hyprland-wiki/pages/Configuring/Monitors.md

 You can use `preferred` as a resolution to use the display's preferred size, and `auto` as a position to let Hyprland decide on a position for you.

+You can also use `auto` as a scale to let Hyprland decide on a scale for you.
+These depend on the PPI of the monitor.

 Recommended rule for quickly plugging in random monitors:

 ```ini